MicrosoftDocs/bing-docs/bing-docs/bing-web-search/includes/quickstarts/web-search-client-library-csharp.md

 ---
 title: Bing Web Search C# client library quickstart
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.topic: include
-ms.date: 03/05/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 The Bing Web Search client library makes it easy to integrate Bing Web Search into your C# application.
 In this quickstart, you'll learn how to instantiate a client, send a request, and print the response.